Are you looking for piano lessons in Bristol or Brighton & Hove?

 Am I too old to learn how to play the piano?

-Most of our students are beginners but the courses help them to pick it up quickly.
 The oldest student we have taught was 96 and that worked wonderfully.
 Learning the piano as an adult is no harder than learning the ropes in a new job role or using a new phone.
+Most of our students are beginners and the piano courses help them to pick it up quickly.
 Give us 10 lessons and you'll learn to improvise a 12 bar blues.

 For younger students, we start at 3 but all children are different.
-I guarantee that, with a bit of time and guidance, you'll get it.
+I guarantee that, with a bit of time and guidance, anyone can get it.

 You don't have to take any lessons after the FREE 1st piano lesson.
 Although, we are very confident that you will.